 - If and only if the hearing panel decides that one or more of the three grounds for a grievance are met, the hearing panel will promptly schedule a hearing.
 The hearing will not revisit the entire matter, but will be limited to addressing the grounds for the grievance.
 At this hearing, the burden of proof will be on the grievant to establish the foundation for the grievance with clear and convincing evidence.
 The hearing will be a closed meeting, including only those persons whom the hearing panel deems necessary to address the grounds for the grievance.
 Witnesses will be present only when their testimony is being taken.

-- The grievant may have an advisor present.
-The grievant may choose any current faculty member, administrator, support staff member, or student who is not directly involved in the case to serve as his/her advisor.
-The role of an advisor is to support the grievant, but the advisor may not represent the grievant during the hearing.
-The grievant may speak quietly with his or her advisor or request a short break in order to speak.
-There will not be attorneys present for the parties.
+- In cases involving an issue or concern outlined in Section I only (Employee and Student Sexual Harassment, Sexual Misconduct, Dating Violence, Domestic Violence, Stalking, and Sexually Inappropriate Behavior), both the grievant and/or the respondent may have an advisor of their choice present during the grievance.
+In cases involving other forms of harassment or discrimination, the grievant may choose any current faculty member, administrator, support staff member, or student who is not directly involved in the case to serve as his/her advisor.
+There will not be attorneys present for the parties in cases involving other forms of harassment or discrimination.
+In all cases, the role of an advisor is to support the grievant/respondent, but the advisor may not represent the grievant/respondent during the grievance.
+In all cases, the grievant/respondent may speak quietly with his or her advisor or request a short break in order to speak.

 - The hearing panel will make a recommendation concerning the allegations of the grievance based on a majority vote.
 When the hearing panel consists of four members, a clear majority is three.
 Promptly after the completion of the hearing, the grievant will be advised of the recommendation of the hearing panel.
 The hearing panel will also advise one or more of the following persons: the Provost, if the grievant is a faculty member administrator or support staff member; or the Vice President for College Life, if the grievant is a student.
 If one of these administrators is the complainant or the respondent in the original hearing, the hearing panel will advise the President of the College of its recommendation instead of that administrator.
 The hearing panel has no restrictions upon it as to what it may recommend: from a finding that the grievance is not established, to a reprimand, to further proceedings for dismissal of the employee.